 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

-Only 61 square meters in size, San Marino is independent with its own government and laws even though it is completely surrounded by Italy.
-San Marino dates back from the fourth century AD.
+At only 61 square meters in size, San Marino is independent of its own government and laws even though it is completely surrounded by Italy.
+This small country dates back to the fourth century AD.
 Mount Titano, is the capital city of San Marino.
 There is a medieval stone wall that encloses the original settlement and is completely closed to traffic.
 The views are everywhere you look.

 Three fortresses – Castle Guaita, Castle Cesta, and Montale (only a tower) – crown the long ridge of Mount Titano, The views from these towers are spectacular and you can view the Apennines, the coastal town of Rimini, and the sea as far as the Dalmatian coast.
 The first tower called “Salita alla Rocca” was built in the 11th century and renovated since then.
 The second tower called “Salita alla Cesta” dates back to the 13th century.
 It is located on the highest peak of Mount Titano.

 Since it is a country, separate from Italy we took the opportunity to get our passports stamped.
 We stopped at the tourist office and the woman was quite nice and was interested in our story about obtaining dual citizenship.